-- 2. Activity - Refer to the image of the Mona Lisa on page 86.
+· · · · · · · · · · · · · · · · · · · 2.
+Activity Refer to the image of the Mona Lisa on page 86.
 Enquire who painted the portrait and where is the painting today.
 The painting is a portrait of Lisa de Giaconda who was a member of the Gherardini family of Florence and Tuscany in Italy.
-The portrait is the world's most famous and most valued painting. - 3.
-Students should complete sections A1-2 of 'Renaissance art' on page 37.
+The portrait is the world's most famous and most valued painting.
+3. Students should complete sections A1-2 of 'Renaissance art' on page 37.
 Students will learn about the developments in art during the Renaissance Period and compare two artworks.
-Complete a research task about one of the Italian Renaissance artists: Michelangelo, Leonardo da Vinci, or Raphael. - 4.
-Activity (Optional)

-Scenario: The Spanish Government wants to honour the famous 12th-century Islamic philosopher Averroes by naming an educational programme after him.
+Complete a research task about one of the Italian Renaissance artists: Michelangelo, Leonardo da Vinci, or Raphael.
+4. Activity (Optional) Scenario: The Spanish Government wants to honour the famous 12th-century Islamic philosopher Averroes by naming an educational programme after him.
 The Minister of Education is expecting to stand in the Spanish Parliament and make an announcement about this but needs to have a short brief about Averroes so she can say why Averroes is an important historical figure.
 Task: Create the briefing.
 (Averroes is the link between Aristotle of the Ancients and New Renaissance Italy).

-Memorandum

-To: Minister of Education From: Research Unit Subject: Briefing on Averroes

-Discuss what the Minister is likely to need to know, using the Student's Book to find the necessary information to make the report.

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:

-- ✓ I learned that during the Renaissance, artists started to portray scenes from Greek and Roman mythical stories, not just religious scenes as in the Middle Ages. - ✓ I learned that Averros (Ibn Rushd) was a famous 12th-century philosopher who wrote his thoughts about the famous Greek thinker Aristotle.

-- Students could research and prepare for a class discussion on the topic, "Importance of recognizing the contributions of different cultures in the Renaissance?" - You could ask students to find examples of a Renaissance artwork that show the influence of Muslim culture.
+Memorandum To: Minister of Education From: Research Unit Subject: Briefing on Averroes Discuss what the Minister is likely to need to know, using the Student's Book to find the necessary information to make the report.
+D scussion and Review 5 min k the students what they have learnt in this lesson.
+They could make a note of thi s, summarizing the lesson, for example: $\checkmark$ I learned that during the Renaissance, artists started to portray scenes from Greek and Roman mythical stories, not just religious scenes as in the Middle Ages.
+I learned that Averros (Ibn Rushd) was a famous 12th-century philosopher who wrote his thoughts about the famous Greek thinker Aristotle.
+H omework • Students could research and prepare for a class discussion on the topic, "Imp ortance of recognizing students could rescurent and prepare for a class discussion on the topic, "imp the contributions of different cultures in the Renaissance?" • he influence of Muslim